Indications, Safety and Warnings

 There are no contraindications for this device.

 Read this manual thoroughly before implantation to avoid damage to the pulse generator and/or lead.
 For single patient use only.
 Do not reuse, reprocess, or resterilize.
 Always have external defibrillation equipment available during implant and electrophysiologic testing.
 Ensure that an external defibrillator and medical personnel skilled in CPR are present during post-implant device testing should the patient require external rescue.
 Do not use defibrillation patch leads with the pulse generator system.
 Do not use this pulse generator with another pulse generator.
 Program the pulse generator Tachy Mode(s) to Off during implant, explant, or postmortem procedures.
 Do not kink, twist, or braid the lead with other leads.
 For leads that require the use of a Connector Tool, use caution handling the lead terminal when the Connector Tool is not present on the lead.
 Do not directly contact the lead terminal with any surgical instruments or electrical connections such as PSA (alligator) clips, ECG connections, forceps, hemostats, and clamps.
 Do not contact any other portion of the DF4–LLHH or DF4–LLHO lead terminal, other than the terminal pin, even when the lead cap is in place.
 Do not contact any other portion of the IS4–LLLL lead terminal, other than the terminal pin, even when the lead cap is in place.
 When implanting a system that uses both a DF4–LLHH or DF4–LLHO and IS4–LLLL lead, ensure that the leads are inserted and secured in the appropriate ports.
 Do not use atrial tracking modes in patients with chronic refractory atrial tachyarrhythmias.
 Do not use atrial-only modes in patients with heart failure.
 Left ventricular lead dislodgement to a position near the atria can result in atrial oversensing and left ventricular pacing inhibition.
 Physicians should use medical discretion when implanting this device in patients who present with slow VT.
 Advise patients to seek medical guidance before entering environments that could adversely affect the operation of the active implantable medical device, including areas protected by a warning notice that prevents entry by patients who have a pulse generator.
-AUTOGEN, DYNAGEN, INOGEN, and ORIGEN devices with an IS-1/DF4/IS4 right ventricular lead connection are considered MR Conditional.
+AUTOGEN and DYNAGEN devices except for those with an RA: IS-1; RV: IS-1/DF-1; LV: LV-1 lead connection are considered MR Conditional.
+INOGEN, and ORIGEN devices are considered MR Conditional.
 For these devices, unless all of the MRI Conditions of Use are met, MRI scanning of the patient does not meet MR Conditional requirements for the implanted system.
 Significant harm to or death of the patient and/or damage to the implanted system may result.
 All other devices covered by this statement are not MR conditional.
 Do not expose a patient with non-MR Conditional devices to MRI scanning.
 For potential adverse events applicable when the Conditions of Use are met or not met, refer to the ImageReady MR Conditional Defibrillation System MRI Technical Guide.
 Do not subject a patient with an implanted pulse generator and/or lead to diathermy.
 If desired, ensure that Patient Triggered Monitor (PTM) is enabled prior to sending the patient home by confirming the magnet response is programmed to Store EGM.
 Once the PTM feature has been triggered by the magnet and an EGM has been stored, the patient should not reapply the magnet.

 For specific information on precautions, refer to the following sections of the product labeling: clinical considerations, sterilization and storage, implantation, device programming, environmental and medical therapy hazards, hospital and medical environments, home and occupational environments, follow up testing, explant and disposal, supplemental precautionary information.
 Advise patients to avoid sources of EMI because EMI may cause the pulse generator to deliver inappropriate therapy or inhibit appropriate therapy.